New Balance Minimus 40 Review

-Cons: Lacks support for weightlifting, upper not very protective
+Cons: A tad too much compression for weightlifting, upper not very protective

 Manufacturer: New Balance